-Students will select a specific health care profession (e.g. physician, nurse, paramedic, dentist, or pharmacist) and focus on an occupational/workplace risk factor associated with being or becoming that specific health care provider (e.g. work/family life balance, job insecurity, responsibility for others, irregular work hours).
+In Project 3 students will select a specific health care profession (e.g. physician, nurse, paramedic, dentist, or pharmacist) and focus on an occupational/workplace risk factor associated with being or becoming that specific health care provider (e.g. work/family life balance, job insecurity, responsibility for others, irregular work hours).

-Again, students will be evaluated on the depth of their discussion and ability to present in a manner that stimulates discussion and debate.
+Again students will be evaluated on the depth of their discussion and their ability to present in a manner that stimulates discussion and debate.
+Assume you will have about 15-20 minutes for presentation and discussion but this will depend on the number of students registered in the class.

-The written paper should be in APA style, up to 5 pages double spaced and followed by a reference section.
-A hard copy of your paper is due the class following your presentation except for the presenters on the last day of classes who will submit their papers on the day of their presentation.
-This paper will build upon the original presentation and input from fellow students.
-The paper must be submitted to Turnitin.
+The written paper should be in APA style and up to 5 pages double spaced and followed by a reference section.
+Paper is due the class following your presentation except the presenters on the last day of classes will submit their paper the day of their presentation. (.5 marks late penalty per day) This paper will build upon the original presentation and input from fellow students.